carbonblack/tau-tools/remediation/MS-ADV200006/README.md

   though can introduce usability issues in rare cases
   * Rename `ATMFD.DLL`

-> "Please note: ATMFD.DLL is not present in Windows 10 installalations starting
+> "Please note: ATMFD.DLL is not present in Windows 10 installations starting
 > with Windows 10, version 1709.
 Newer versions do not have this DLL."

 Microsoft does not recommend these mitigations on Windows 10 systems _currently supported by Microsoft_.

-CB Recommends following Microsofts mitigations to disable ATMFT on Windows 8.1 and below using either the rename or registry method provided by Microsoft.
+CB Recommends following Microsoft's mitigations to disable ATMFT on Windows 8.1 and below using either the rename or registry method provided by Microsoft.

 ### Mitigation Impact